kingston-hackSpace/All-about_LEDs/Powering_LEDs.md

 - Fire and serious electrical hazards

 ---
-### Calculating Power (3-12V only)

-Before selecting a power source, you must calculate how much power your LED project requires.
-This depends on:

-- The type of LED

-- Voltage

-- Current

-- Number of LEDs in use

----
 ### Which one should I use?
 Power Supply or LED driver?

 There are two main ways to power LEDs:

-- Power supplies
+- Power supplies / constant-voltage LED drivers

-- LED drivers
+- Constant-current LED drivers

 Choosing the correct option depends on the type of LED you are using.
 See below.

 ---
-### Power Supply
+### Power Supply or constant-voltage LED drivers

 A power supply provides a fixed voltage and is commonly used for general electronic equipment.